How are General Assembly press conferences selected?

 At this point, she also takes into account pitches by others, such as EGU scientists and press officers from other organisations.
 If the suggestions are newsworthy, they are added to the short-list of press conferences, which typically has 15 to 20 potential press conferences in total.

-[One to two weeks after the February Programme Committee Meeting, nine to eight weeks before the Assembly] The press officer discusses this short-list with other EGU communications staff (typically the EGU Communications Officer).
+The press officer discusses this short-list with other EGU communications staff (typically the EGU Communications Officer).
 Together they:

 - Consider what are the 8-10 potential press conferences, from the 15-20 short-listed, journalists would be most likely to attend;